In this guide:

 As an employer, self-funding your employees’ health benefits means you take on the risk and responsibility of paying all of their covered health claims, instead of paying an insurance company to accept that risk.
-You take on risk, but you may also benefit from lower costs.
-This may be a good alternative to buying health insurance coverage, but there are important issues to consider.
+You take on risks, but you might also benefit from lower costs.
+This might be a good alternative to buying health insurance coverage, but there are important issues to consider.
 This guide will help you understand your responsibilities if you choose to self-fund.

 If you choose to self-fund, you take responsibility for administrative tasks that an insurance company would normally perform.
 These include:

 - Designing plan benefits.